srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 	#tm = 4
 	#nof_ports = 2

-**RR:**
+**eNB RR:**

 The rr.conf file must also be edited to allow for S1 Handover.
 To do this, two new rr.conf files are created, named rr1.conf and rr2.conf.
 As there will be two eNBs, there is an rr.conf associated with each.
 It is recommend that the existing rr.conf is simply copied into two new files, and only the *cell_list* changed for each of the new filles.
 This should help to avoid misconfiguration.

 **rr1.conf:**